heptarch/heptarch.github.io/drafts/demon.md

  the objects it falls upon.
  A small rowboat is moored where the Kirkland ferry usually departs.
- Ellen almost falls into it, and immediately, without effort, it begins to move, gaining speed from Victoria dock into the turning basin, and then outwards, outwards to the North Sea.
+ Ellen is drawn ineluctably into it, and immediately, without effort, it begins to move, gaining speed from Victoria dock into the turning basin, and then outwards, outwards to the North Sea.
  Now they are hurtling, the oars